Thinking and writing are intimately connected… and both require practice.

 Below are some excerpts from my teaching philosophy.
 I start with Sylvia Wynter’s thoughts on the connection between higher education and the 1992 L.A. riots — insights that are at least as important now as they were 25 years ago.

-For a related but more informal set of reflections on how I approach teaching, there’s also this Q&A. I have nothing but respect for my students, and I’m deeply honoured that one of them took the time to formally recognize the ways I try to support their mental health in the midst of what can be, at times, an overwhelming academic year.
+For a related but more informal set of reflections on how I approach teaching, there’s also this Q&A. I have nothing but respect for my students, and I’m honoured that one of them took the time to formally recognize the ways I try to support their mental health in the midst of what can be, at times, an overwhelming academic year.